RichardAth/Projects/BigIntCalculator/readme.txt

 				max_digits = 40;
 		}

+Msieve is off by default but can be turned on by the "MSIEVE ON" command (which also turns YAFU off) and turned back off by the MSIEVE OFF command.
+The path to access msieve should be changed to whatever is appropriate.

+The command MSIEVE PATH will display the current path and verify that the msieve.exe file exists.
+The command MSIEVE PATH SET will display a windows explorer style window where you can navigate to the correct folder then click on the Msieve exe file.
+The new path to the Msieve file will then be saved in the BigIntCalculator.ini file.

 Additionally, the option to use YAFU (Yet Another Factorisation Utility) instead of Msieve or the built-in ECM and SIQS has been added.
 The conclusion is that for